Carlos IV monument in Intramuros: Commission and creation

 In 1796, Spanish sculptor Juan Adan was commissioned by the Government of Spain to create a monument to Carlos IV in Manila.
 The statue was manufactured in the Maestranza, a bronze cannon foundry by Filipino and Chinese Artisans, with associated figures Mateo Villanueva, Felipe Alonso and Damian Domingo.
 Its base was made from jaspers from Mt.
 Mariveles in Bataan and ashlars cut from the Tibagan quarries in Guadalupe, Makati.

 The monument was installed in Plaza Mayor (now Plaza de Roma) in front of the Manila Cathedral.
 In 1886, a fountain was added.

-Traditionally, it is believed that the monument was a token of gratitude by the people of Manila to the king for the gift of the vaccine due to its installation after the expedition, when in reality it was commissioned almost a decade earlier.
-The statue, in theory, was created to reinforce Spain's colonial power and might amid the then simmering tensions of subjects in the territories (see Novales revolt).
+Traditionally, it is considered that the monument was erected as a token of gratitude by the people of Manila to the king for the gift of the vaccine due to its installation after the expedition.
+Because it was commissioned almost a decade earlier, some have suggested that the statue was created to reinforce Spain's colonial power and might amid the then simmering tensions of certain subjects in the territories (see Novales revolt).